- Details

 In the Bloomsbury air, softened by the Plane trees' exhalation, and from those lungs a realisation permeated, the arts be revered, the creativity of Bloomsbury held in the highest, and from there, the warmth, compassion emanated - be it written, painted or spoken.

 To them, we owe a celebration of their influence on Literature, Aesthetics, Criticism and Economics.
+They changed minds and attitudes.
+They made a radical difference towards Feminism, Pacifism, and Sexuality.

 These thirteen trees need to be held in memory of these individuals.